forgerock-training-courses

 • Configure and manage secret stores

-• Configure an HSM secret store to sign OIDC ID token
+• Configure an HSM secret store to sign OIDC ID tokens

 Lesson 3: Clustering AM